OptiJuegos/pvz-ps2/README.md

 # re-plants-vs-zombies fork

+i am too lazy to explain all of this just build with "build ps2.bat" it has all the dependencies (windows)!! on linux you will need to edit the cmake config!!

+a main.pak with compressed assets its recommended to avoid slow loading and crashing!

 Fork of Patoke's PVZ GOTY decompilation with the following objectives:
 - [x] Replace renderer with SDL + OpenGL
 - [x] Replace Windows code with cross-platform code